 Indeed, the consensus is that the cost of improving software development procedures to an extent that would significantly reduce vulnerabilities would be considerably less than the current aggregate cost of unauthorized access that would be prevented.
-Standard general-purpose undergraduate software engineering textbooks and articles and books devoted specifically to creating software without security vulnerabilities all repeat the statistics on how errors, in general, and security vulnerabilities, in particular, are by far less costly to fix if caught early on, during the design of software.
+Standard general-purpose undergraduate software engineering textbooks and articles and books devoted specifically to creating software without security vulnerabilities, in particular, are by far less costly to fix if caught early on, during the design of software.
 A typical number from a book on how to write secure code is a cost ratio of 60 to 1 for postrelease fixes versus design-time fixes.
 In other words, software developers are-to a considerable extent-the best loss avoider with regard to a wide range of vulnerabilities.